 - Friendly visits (home, hospital, church grounds, go for a walk together…)

 - Contact through cards, ‘check in’ phone calls, zoom group gatherings

 How do I…

 Arrange for pastoral support

 During summer months, our area ministers provide pastoral support coverage for each other.
-Here is the contact information for coverage during the months of July and August.
+During July and August, here is where you will find the contact information for coverage during those months.